aldyHelix/aldyHelix/README.md

 Software Engineer and focus in Back-end Development:

-- 🔭    I’m currently working on a Consultant IT as a Software Engineer
+- 🔭  I’m currently working on a IT Company as a Backend Developer
 - 🌱  I’m currently learning and deep in Laravel, Node JS and learn any programming language
 - 🕴  ️I'm currently do freelence development & maintenance too
 - 🏋️ I'm currently built my own product